Sting

 On March 28, 1986 the film "Bring on the Night" was released for home video distribution with a price of $79.95.
 The double vinyl album was initially released only in Europe.
 The decision not to release in the U.S. was made by Sting's manager, Miles Copeland.

 Nothing Like the Sun, Toronto.
 Platinum award presentation after sold out shows.
-Nichole Duschene (publicity), Kim Turner (manager), JP Guilbert (national promotion), Geoff Kulawick (special projects), Sting, Bill Ott (sales), Gerry Lacoursiere (president), Randy Wells (national promotion)
+Nichole Duchesne (publicity), Kim Turner (manager), JP Guilbert (national promotion), Geoff Kulawick (special projects), Sting, Bill Ott (sales), Gerry Lacoursiere (president), Randy Wells (national promotion)

 Sting with J.P.
 Guilbert promoting Brimstone & Treacle